parham/ipc-benchmark/README.md

 # Inter Process Communication (IPC) Benchmarking

-A comparative analysis of IPC methods for embedded applications.
+A comparative analysis of the selected IPC methods for embedded applications.

 In this study, a series of state-of-the-art IPC methods are considered for this comparative analysis,

-- ZeroMQ
-- Redis
-- Unix socket
-- Pipes
-- Message Queues
+- Shared Memory
 - FIFOs (named pipes)
-- Shared Memory
-- Memory-mapped Files

-## Experiment

-Communication Duration (Minimum, Maximum, and Average duration) Message rate

-For the experiments, all metrics are calculated for various messages size.
-Also, the trend of the metrics for different message size needs to be monitored.
+- Unnamed Pipe (Just implementation)
+- Domain UNIX Socket